By Alyssa Pasternak Post

-For a quick guide to the 2017 curriculum updates in Volume 2, please see our one-page handout noting the changes you will find detailed in the revised and expanded second edition.
+For a quick guide to the 2017-8 curriculum updates in Volume 4, please see our one-page handout noting the changes you will find detailed in the revised and expanded second edition.

-2017 Curriculum Updates – Volume 2
+2017-8 Curriculum Updates – Volume 4

-But most importantly, be sure to order the new revised and expanded edition to discover the details of these updates for yourself!
+Be sure to order the new revised and expanded edition to discover the details of these updates for yourself!